Justin-Tan/high-fidelity-generative-compression/README.md

 ## Details

-This repository defines a model for learnable image compression capable of compressing images of arbitrary size and resolution based on the paper ["High-Fidelity Generative Image Compression" (HIFIC) by Mentzer et. al.](https://hific.github.io/).
-There are three main components to this model, as described in the original paper:

-1. An autoencoding architecture defining a nonlinear transform to latent space.
-This is used in place of the linear transforms used by traditional image codecs.
-2. A hierarchical (two-level in this case) entropy model over the quantized latent representation enabling lossless compression through standard entropy coding.
-3. A generator-discriminator component that encourages the decoder/generator component to yield realistic reconstructions.

-The model is then trained end-to-end by optimization of a modified rate-distortion Lagrangian.
-Loosely, the model can be thought of as 'amortizing' the storage requirements for an generic input image through training a learnable compression/decompression scheme.
-The method is further described in the original paper [[0](https://arxiv.org/abs/2006.09965)].
-The model is capable of yielding perceptually similar reconstructions to the input that tend to be more visually pleasing than standard image codecs which operate at comparable or higher bitrates.
+This repository defines a model for learnable image compression based on the paper ["High-Fidelity Generative Image Compression" (HIFIC) by Mentzer et. al.](https://hific.github.io/).
+The model is capable of compressing images of arbitrary size and resolution while maintaining perceptually similar reconstructions that tend to be more visually pleasing than standard image codecs operating at higher bitrates.

-This repository includes a partial port of the [Tensorflow Compression library](https://github.com/tensorflow/compression) for general tools for neural image compression.
+This repository also includes a partial port of the [Tensorflow Compression library](https://github.com/tensorflow/compression) which provides general tools for neural image compression in Pytorch.

 ## Example